 After a long, awkward silence, Lucky quietly says, “I am nothing like her.”

 “No,” Ren sneers.
 “She is far more successful.
-Stay the course, Lucky, for she might take notice of you—make you into her trusted second.
+Stay the course, Lucky, for she might take notice and offer you a position as her trusted second.
 You two are a perfect match; you take from the needy without a care in the—”

 Lucky screams and tackles Ren.
-As they tumble and roll across the ground, Ren matches Lucky’s fury, striking wildly and clawing for purchase.
+As they tumble and roll across the ground, they strike wildly and claw for purchase.
 When we catch up to them a second later, Ren is on top, hands clamped around Lucky’s throat.

-Elier pins Lucky down, Gyrax hooks Ren’s arms and drags him off.
+Gyrax hooks Ren’s arms and drags him off while Elier kneels on Lucky and pins him down.
 Ren tries to stomp and kick, but he’s no match for the Wolven’s strength.
-Lucky props himself onto an elbow and thrusts a finger at Ren’s face.
+Lucky thrusts a finger at Ren’s face.

 “You know nothing about me, Ren!
 Nothing!”

 Ren yells back, “I know enough!
 You and your ilk would burn the world, laughing merrily all the while!
-Well if you would have it burn, then do it quickly!
+Well if you would burn us all, then do it quickly!
 I would rather be char than a smoldering ember!”

-Lucky screams and thrashes violently, but Elier holds him down with a knee on his belly.
-Finally, he mutters, “Cry off, Elier.
+Lucky screams and thrashes violently, but Elier manages to hold him down.
+Finally, the thief mutters, “Cry off, Elier.
 I don’t want to fight.”